widdix/learn-codepipeline/lab01-cloudformation/README.md

 Extend the CloudFormation template at `deploy/pipeline.yml` with the following resources.

 1. A S3 bucket to store pipeline artifacts.
-1. An IAM role for CodePipeline with managed policy `AdministratorAccess`.
-1. An IAM role for CloudFormation with managed policy `AdministratorAccess`.
 1. A CodePipeline with the following stages
     1. Source: Fetch source code from CodeCommit
     1. Pipeline: Deploy the CloudFormation template `deploy/pipeline.yml`.